 Sprinkle a little protein in your diet

 - If you want a great crunchy pop of protein, sprinkle chia seeds on muffins, in bread, or in your favorite salad dressing.
 Each tablespoon of tiny seeds gives you a couple of grams of protein and a lot of antioxidants, which can prevent illness and disease.

 - Wheat germ packs a lot of goodness in a small sprinkle.
 Add it liberally to hot cereal, on ice cream, in homemade granola bars, or sprinkled on a peanut butter and jelly sandwich.
 The nutty flavor and high amounts of protein, fiber, and vitamin E, make this an excellent source of nutrition.

-- Two-tablespoons of hemp seeds contains nearly ten-grams of protein and is also an excellent source of fiber.
-Use ground hemp seeds with flour in baked goods for added nutrients which are reported to boost your mood, too.
+- Two tablespoons of hemp seeds contain nearly ten grams of protein and are also an excellent source of fiber.
+Use ground hemp seeds with flour in baked goods for added nutrients that are reported to boost your mood, too.

 If you ever feel like there aren’t enough healthy protein sources out there, then think again… They are all around you!